Davis’ 3-run double lifts Mets over Dodgers 3-0

 BACK UP DRIVE

-Wilson Ramos hit a grounder in the second that deflected off Ryu’s back to Max Muncy, who beat Wilson to first base.
+Wilson Ramos hit a grounder in the second that deflected off Ryu’s back on a hop to Max Muncy, who slid into first base ahead of Ramos.

 YOU GOTTA HAVE

-LHP Donnie Hart was brought up by the Mets from Triple-A Syracuse.
+LHP Donnie Hart was brought up by New York.
 His only previous appearance for the Mets was on Aug.
 4, a day after he was claimed off waivers from Milwaukee.

 TRAINER’S ROOM